 The word nobility does not refer to medieval knights and courts.
 It derives from the Greek gno (as in gnosis), meaning “wisdom” or “inner illumination.”
 In English, nobility is defined as human excellence, as that which is illustrious, admirable, lofty, and distinguished, in values, conduct, and bearing.
 How might we intuitively connect with this quality in those around us?
 Just as no one can tell us how to feel love, each of us can find our own way to sense the underlying goodness in others.
 One way is to shift the frame of time, imagining the person before us as a small child, still young and innocent.

 Or, instead of moving back in time, we can move forward.
-We can visualize the person at the end of his life, lying on his deathbed, vulnerable, open, with nothing to hide.
-Or we can simply see him as a fellow wayfarer, struggling with his burdens, wanting happiness and dignity.
+We can visualize the person at the end of their life, lying on their deathbed, vulnerable, open, with nothing to hide.
+Or we can simply see them as a fellow wayfarer, struggling with their burdens, wanting happiness and dignity.
 Beneath the fears and needs, the aggression and pain, whoever we encounter is a being who, like us, has the tremendous potential for understanding and compassion, whose goodness is there to be touched.